- | 01865 278000

 With fine art from the medieval period to the present day and internationally significant archaeological collections from all the major ancient civilisations, the Ashmolean offers all the heft of a major museum within a fairly compact framework.

 Highlights of the Western art collection include Uccello's glorious The Hunt in the Forest, paintings by Botticelli and Piero di Cosimo, and drawings by Rembrandt, Raphael, Michelangelo and Leonardo da Vinci.
-The museum's strong gallery of British art is dominated by landscapes from Constable, Turner and Samuel Palmer, and the 20th century is represented in works from Cézanne, Picasso and Monet, as well as a large collection of Sickert.
+The museum's strong gallery of British art is dominated by landscapes by Constable, Turner and Samuel Palmer, and the 20th century is represented in works by Cézanne, Picasso and Monet, as well as a large collection of Sickert.
 Of interest also is John Ruskin's teaching collection, The Elements of Drawing, comprising drawings, etchings and texts that elaborate his philosophy and approach to art.

 Among the antiquities, the museum houses the finest pre-dynastic Egyptian collection in Europe, featuring alongside jewellery and domestic objects a charming hippopotamus in red pottery with jaws gaping wide.
 The Arthur Evans Minoan collection is the most significant in Britain, and the museum's collection of papyri include manuscript copies of the Old and New Testaments.